Launch of 3rd Global Energy Talent Index Report (GETI)

-GETI 2019: fresh thinking the key to averting oil and gas skills crisis
+GETI 2019: fresh thinking the key to averting energy skills crisis

 LONDON, UK, 22 January 2019, The third annual Global Energy Talent Index (GETI), the world’s largest energy recruitment and employment trends report, is released today, showing that oil and gas businesses must continue evolving their approach to attracting and recruiting talent.